The Kyambura Gorge – BBC called it “the Lost Valley.”

 A photographer is like a discoverer from the past.
 The difference is that you will be using a camera instead of a gun to capture primates and wildlife.

 It is one of the most photogenic spots in the Pearl of Africa.
 There are photo opportunities from above or in the lost valley.
 Scenes that leave you with lasting memories of their time on safari in Uganda.

 Please Note: Permits are required for a professional photographer that we assist in obtaining.

 You might see some birds include falcons, blue-headed bee-eater, black and white kingfisher, and others.
-Kyambura Gorge features over 332 species of birds that you need to identify and look for during your birdwatching walks in Kyambura Gorge.
+Kyambura Gorge features over 332 species that you need to identify and look for during your birdwatching walks in Kyambura Gorge.

 Where to Stay

 Not only is the lodge best for those coming to visit the Gorge but Queen Elizabeth Park.
-Not only do we consider it the best lodge in Queen Elizabeth Park but one of the best lodges in all of Uganda.
+Not only do we consider it the best lodge in Queen Elizabeth Park, but one of the best lodges in all of Uganda.